scossin/abbreviations/java/README.md

 To build it, you will need Java 1.8 (or higher) JDK a recent version of Maven (https://maven.apache.org/download.cgi) and put the `mvn` command on your path.
 Now you can run `mvn clean package`

 ## Abbreviations detection
-To be detected, the algorithms expect a list of noun phrases.
-Examples are given in the *nounphrases* folder.
+To detect abbreviations the algorithms expect a list of noun phrases.
+A file example is given in the *nounphrases* folder.
+The file must contain two columns: the noun phrase and its frequency.
+In the paper, French nounphrases were extracted with this program: https://github.com/scossin/CandidateTerm

 Run algorithm 1: